protofire/solhint/docs/architecture.md

 Shareable configs are configurations that you can use and extend from.
 They can be useful for using the same base configuration in all your projects or for basing your configuration from a well-known one.

-You can either use a shared configuration from `solhint` or from a npm package with the prefix `solhint-config-<config-name>`.
+You can either use a shared configuration from `solhint` or from a npm package with the naming convention `solhint-config-<config-name>`.

 Read [this document](https://github.com/protofire/solhint/blob/master/docs/shareable-configs.md) to learn more about shared configurations.